Welcome to the Autonomous Systems Laboratory

 - Robot motion planning: methods for planning robot motion to efficiently complete complex tasks.

-- Improving robot performance over time: learning robot behaviors and policies through repeated task executions.
+- Learning planning policies: learning robot behaviors and policies through repeated task executions.

 - Planning under uncertainty: planning and sensing for operation in unknown environments.